rishika7006/asl-recognition/README.md

 ```

 The demo runs Farnebäck and RAFT in parallel and shows side-by-side
 predictions.
-Both panes turn green when the backends agree.
+Both panes turn green when the estimators agree.

 ### 7. (Optional) Regenerate evaluation artifacts